QMCPACK/qmcpack/docs/methods.rst

 Reptation Monte Carlo
 ---------------------

-Note: repatation Monte Carlo is not currently supported as a batched driver.
+Note: reptation Monte Carlo is not currently supported as a batched driver.
 It can only be run by selecting use of legacy drivers via the driver_version project level setting, see :ref:`driver-version-parameter`.
 To aid prioritization, potential users are welcome to request porting and describe their science case.